Rzrbackreb444/WASHBIZHUB/chrome-extension/README.md

 - No data collection
 - No tracking
-- Only calls WashBizHub API when user hovers over laundromat
+- Only calls WashBizHub API when user hovers over any business or property
 - All data is public Google Places data

 ## 🛠️ Technical Details